ToneyFoxxy/ToneyFoxxy-EnvyControl-Without-SystemD/README.md

 # EnvyControl

 EnvyControl is a CLI tool that provides an easy way to switch between GPU modes on Nvidia Optimus systems (i.e laptops with hybrid Intel + Nvidia or AMD + Nvidia graphics configurations) under Linux.
+I have modified it to work across all popular init systems, however automatic display manager detection is disabled due to there being no good way to achieve it without SystemD.
+In practical terms, the only change is that you need to specify a display manager.

 ### License